-When you should refinance your car loan
+When should I refinance my car loan?

-You need to change your monthly payment
+1. You need to change your monthly payment

 If your income has decreased recently, or you want to free up funds to meet other financial goals, it could be time to refinance your car loan to get a lower monthly payment.

 When you refinance, you either increase your loan term or find a lender with a lower interest rate.
 Refinancing at a lower rate is ideal — it will save you money overall and likely reduce your monthly costs.